Fiori-Tracker/fioritracker.github.io/docs/core/SPS03/main.md

 - Intuitive view on application's details
 - Clarity on responsibility with unique stream ownership
 - Link between apps and catalogs
-- Apps and catalogs [linkage to other types of information](rel.md) (available as extensions): roles, test users, change requests, comments, change history records, implementation and test status, actual system information values and app usage statistics
+- Apps and catalogs linkage to other types of information: roles, test users, change requests, comments, change history records, implementation and test status, actual system information values and app usage statistics

 ## [Installation](inst.md)